 Composition of Cinnamon Oil

 The principal constituent of cinnamon bark oil is cinnamaldehyde, which is present up to 65-70%.

 Other major constituents of bark oil are eugenol (4‒10%), linalol, benzaldehyde, carbides, cuminaldehyde, pinene, cineol, phellandrene, furfurol, cymene, terpenic alcohols among others.

 Cinnamon bark oil is adulterated by adding cassia oil and synthetic cinnamaldehyde.

-In case of adulteration with cassia oil, adulteration can easily be detected by the presence of coumarin, a substance found in cassia oil and not in cinnamon oil.
-In case of synthetic cinnamaldehyde, adulteration can be identified by the combination of GC-C-IRMS and GC-P-IRMS.
+In case of adulteration with cassia oil, adulteration can easily be detected by the presence of coumarin, a substance found in cassia oil, and not in cinnamon oil.
+In the case of synthetic cinnamaldehyde, adulteration can be identified by the combination of GC-C-IRMS and GC-P-IRMS.